capellaspace/console-client/docs/index.rst

   $ pip install capella-console-client

-for more detail see the :ref:`installation` page
+for more details see the :ref:`installation` page

 Requirements
 ============